traines-source/climate-change-cartograms/res/README.md

 * x: policies and behavioral changes
 * y: reduction in cumulative CO2 emissions until 2100 off of GCAM reference scenario (in between RCP8.5 and 6.0), measured in GtC.

-Based on the cumulative CO2 emissions until 2100 by sector according to the GCAM reference scenario, CO2 emissions of individual sectors or groups are reduced by 80%.
+Based on the cumulative CO2 emissions until 2100 by sector according to the GCAM reference scenario [2], CO2 emissions of individual sectors or groups are reduced by 80%.
-Reduction of road traffic is made up of 80% reduction in CO2 emissions caused by road freight traffic and 80% reduction of short distance travel (< 10 miles) being responsible for at least 66% of total car emissions according to [4].
+Reduction of road traffic is made up of 80% reduction in CO2 emissions caused by road freight traffic and 80% reduction of short distance travel (< 10 miles) being responsible for at least 66% of total car emissions according to [5].

 Cf.
 1. https://github.com/JGCRI/gcam-core